glocalcoop/activistnetwork-OLD/README.md

 *  [[http://wordpress.org/plugins/wp-biographia/|http://wordpress.org/plugins/wp-biographia/]]
   * There are a lot of settings to allow site admins ways to control where this information appears.
-The rest is controled within templates.
+The rest is controlled within templates.
 *  [[http://wordpress.org/plugins/theme-my-login/|http://wordpress.org/plugins/theme-my-login/]]
   * Provider frontend login, logout, reset password pages and a widget that allows to show links based on user role.
 * [[http://wordpress.org/plugins/join-my-multisite/|http://wordpress.org/plugins/join-my-multisite/]] (if already a user on one site, if a user tries to register again it won't work, this will allow them to register to multiple sites with the same username.)